'Non mortem timemus, sed cogitationem'.-

 'What an artist dies with me'.-Nero

-Perhaps, you will deem me indubitably mad in the end, or even question the essential relevance of my incredible tale-but I am not mad at all!
+Perhaps, you will deem me indubitably mad in the end, or even question the essential relevance of my inconceivable tale-but I am not mad at all!

-I was an actual witness to the vivid vecordy that had endured in that horrible, horrible, vetustuary castle of the helpless clamours of the chosen to die and suffer.
+I was an actual witness to the vecordy that had endured in that vetustuary castle of the innumerable victims, who were murdered tragically.

-They are the interminable clamours that haunt the abominable castle, with such direful and consequential effects that drain the unwonted thoughts of the seldom guests, who visit the castle knowingly or tralineate.
+They are the interminable clamours that haunt the abominable castle, with such consequential effects that drain the unwonted thoughts of the guests, who visit the castle seldomly.

 Verily, if I had known the unbearable terror of sanguinolency that had awaited me upon that ineffable night, I would have never-never-visited that illusory abode of the lingering souls of anguish and despair.

-Oh, the horrific voices of the abundant of defunction still are heard in my head ringing, with the engrossing solitude that surrounds me in the fell and unyielding nightmare I dread daily.
+Oh, the horrific voices of the abundant of defunction still are heard in my head ringing, with the engrossing solitude that surrounds me in the unyielding nightmare I fear daily.